DendrouLab/panpipes-tutorials/docs/ingesting_data/pipeline_ingestion_yml.md

 Internally, `ccgenes` uses `scanpy.tl.score_genes_cell_cycle`, which requires a file comprising cell cicle genes to be provided.

 * <p class="parameter">ccgenes</p> String, Default: default

-    <p>Specify if you want to leave the default [cell cycle genes file provided by panpipes](panpipes/resources/cell_cicle_genes.tsv) (by setting this parameter to `default`) or if you want to provide your own list, in that case specify the path to that file in this parameter.
+    Specify if you want to leave the default [cell cycle genes file provided by panpipes](panpipes/resources/cell_cicle_genes.tsv) (by setting this parameter to `default`) or if you want to provide your own list, in that case specify the path to that file in this parameter.
     We recommend leaving this parameter as `default`.
     If left blank, the cellcycle score will not be calculated.
-    </p><br>

 #### custom genes actions

 * <p class="parameter">custom_genes_file</p>String, Default: resources/qc_genelist_1.0.csv

-    <p>Path to the file containing the entire gene list.
+    Path to the file containing the entire gene list.
 Panpipes provides such a file with standard genes, and the path to this file is set as default.
-    </p><br>

 * <p class="parameter">calc_proportions</p> Default: hb,mt,rp

-    <p> Specify what gene proportions you want to calculate for each cell (e.g. mt for mitochondrial).
+    Specify what gene proportions you want to calculate for each cell (e.g. mt for mitochondrial).
-    </p><br>

 * <p class="parameter">score_genes</p> Default: MarkersNeutro

-    <p>Specify what genes should be scored.
+    Specify what genes should be scored.
-    </p><br>

 ### Plot QC

 * <p class="parameter">plotqc_grouping_var</p> String, Default: orig.ident

-    <p>Specify column in the MuData observations (MuData.obs) that stores sample information (e.g. "sample_id" or "orig.ident").
+    Specify column in the MuData observations (MuData.obs) that stores sample information (e.g. "sample_id" or "orig.ident").
 Those values will be the basis of the QC plots.
     It is also possible to use several obs columns by providing a comma separated String of multiple categorical observations (e.g. plotqc_grouping_var: sample_id,rna:channel,prot:sample)
     If left blank, the base of the plot will be the `sample_id` of your submission file.
-    </p><br>

 ### Plot RNA QC metrics
 All parameter values in this section should be provided as a comma separated String e.g. a,b,c.

 * <p class="parameter">plotqc_rna_metrics</p> String (comma-separated), Default: doublet_scores,pct_counts_mt,pct_counts_rp,pct_counts_hb,pct_counts_ig

-    <p>What cell observations to plot for the RNA modality.
+    What cell observations to plot for the RNA modality.
     Must be cell observations stored in .obs of the RNA AnnData.
-    </p><br>

 ### Plot PROT QC metrics
 Plotting QC metrices for protein data requires prot_path to be included in the submission file.
 All parameter values in this section should be provided as a comma separated String e.g. a,b,c.

 * <p class="parameter">plotqc_prot_metrics</p> String (comma-separated), Default: total_counts,log1p_total_counts,n_prot_by_counts,pct_counts_isotype

-    <p>By leaving this parameter as the default value, the following metrics are calculated for prot data:
+    By leaving this parameter as the default value, the following metrics are calculated for prot data: total_counts,log1p_total_counts,n_prot_by_counts,log1p_n_prot_by_counts
-       total_counts,log1p_total_counts,n_prot_by_counts,log1p_n_prot_by_counts
     If isotypes can be detected, then the following are calculated also: total_counts_isotype,pct_counts_isotype
     You can choose which ones you want to plot here by specifying the respective metrics.
-    </p><br>

-* <p class="parameter">plot_metrics_per_prot</p> String (comma-separated), Default: total_counts,log1p_total_counts,n_cells_by_counts,mean_counts<br>
+* <p class="parameter">plot_metrics_per_prot</p> String (comma-separated), Default: total_counts,log1p_total_counts,n_cells_by_counts,mean_counts

-    <p>Since the protein antibody panels usually counts fewer features than the RNA, it might be interesting to
-       visualize breakdowns of single proteins plots describing their count distribution besides other QC options.
+    Since the protein antibody panels usually counts fewer features than the RNA, it might be interesting to visualize breakdowns of single proteins plots describing their count distribution besides other QC options.
     Specify the QC metrics you wish to plot here, such as any of the following: n_cells_by_counts,mean_counts,log1p_mean_counts,pct_dropout_by_counts,total_counts,log1p_total_counts
-    </p><br>

-* <p class="parameter">identify_isotype_outliers</p> Boolean, Default: True<br>
+* <p class="parameter">identify_isotype_outliers</p> Boolean, Default: True

-    <p>Isotype outliers: one way to determine which cells are very sticky is to work out which cells have the most isotype UMIs associated to them.
+    Isotype outliers: one way to determine which cells are very sticky is to work out which cells have the most isotype UMIs associated to them.
     To label a cell as an isotype outlier, it must be in the above x% quantile by UMI counts, for at least n isotypes (e.g. above 90% quantile UMIs in at least 2 isotypes).
     The actual values are specified by the following two parameters.
-    </p><br>

 * <p class="parameter">isotype_upper_quantile</p> Integer, Default: 90